AleksandarIvezic/Covid-19-Tracking-Project/README.md

 # Covid-19 Tracking Project

-> "Covid-19 Tracking Project" is a mobile web application that displays Covid-19 tracking data from [Narrativa API](https://covid19tracking.narrativa.com/index_en.html).You can check detailed data for each country separately.
-It was built using React and Redux libraries.
+> "Covid-19 Tracking Project" is a mobile web application that displays Covid-19 tracking data from [Narrativa API](https://covid19tracking.narrativa.com/index_en.html).
+You can check detailed data for each country separately.
+It was build using React and Redux libraries.

 ![screenshot](./public/screenshot.png)